Stopsley Striders

 This award goes to a man who has been a member of Stopsley Striders 12 years.
 There is no doubt that he is a net contributor to our club.
 Hardly an edition of the Striding Magazine is published, without at least one article from him appearing, covering a wide range of running based topics.
 In the recent past he set himself a target of running every day for a year.
 This he achieved and surpassed.
 He is probably one of the most regular attendees at Monday and Thursday club night’s.
 As well as being a runner, he also volunteers to assist in marshalling rolls at runs organised by the club.
 He is also a great supporter of the club’s social events.

-He is also a team player, over the last few season’s, he has been a constant as a member of the Stopsley Striders, cross country team, particularly in the Three Counties League.
 Over the last year not only has he competed in most of the races, he has also stepped up to the plate and has been a scoring runner, plugging the gap, when many of our more recognised scorers have been unavailable to race.
 His positioning has been such, as to have allowed the club to maintain its league position, in fact this year improving the position over the previous year’s position.

 This very well deserved Special Award is given to